r3bl-org/r3bl-open-core/README.md

     you can add other boxes (you can give them a direction and even relative sizing out of 100%).
 2. As you approach the "leaf" nodes of your layout, you will find [Component] trait objects.
 These are black boxes which are sized, positioned, and painted _relative_ to their parent box.
-They get to handle input events and render [TWCommand]s into a [TWCommandQueue].
+They get to handle input events and render [RenderOp]s into a [RenderPipeline].
 This is kind of like virtual DOM in React.
 This queue of commands is collected from all the components and ultimately painted to the screen, for each render!
 You can also use Redux to maintain your app's state, and dispatch actions to the store, and even have async middleware!